Ddakji

 Reproduction of the ddakjis seen in the television series Squid Game, in blue and red.

 Ddakji (/ko/) (Note: In some dialects, it may be called ttaegi, ttangji, or ppachi or pyo.) is a traditional Korean toy used primarily to play variants of a category of games called ddakji chigi (/ko/).
 They are usually made of paper and are thrown in some way during games.

-The flipping variant of the game, neomgyeomeokgi, is a particularly popular variant of the game, and has even achieved some international popularity, particularly due to its featuring in the popular 2021 television series Squid Game.
+The flipping variant of the game, neomgyeomeokgi, is a particularly popular variant of the game, and has even achieved some international popularity, particularly due to its featuring in the popular 2021–2025 television series Squid Game.

 The game has been played since at latest the 1392–1897 Joseon period, and is played in both North Korea and South Korea.
 In South Korea, the game was particularly popular amongst school children in the late 20th century.
 While it is traditional to make one's own ddakji by folding paper, pre-made round ddakji with cartoon characters printed on them have also been popular.

 Description

+Children in South Korea playing ddakji chigi with plastic toys in the 2020s.

 Ddakji are usually made by folding thick paper into a square, rectangular, or round shape.
 Other shapes are also possible, including hexagons and pentagons.
 They can be made of various materials, often whatever disposable and foldable materials are immediately available to the players.
 They can be decorated with various drawings, or be folded from paper with designs already printed on them.
 Ddakji that are especially big can be nicknamed wang ddakji.

 The various properties of ddakji, especially their shape, thickness, and weight, result in different properties in the various possible ddakji chigi games.
 Players would use alternate throwing techniques based on these characteristics, and create their own ddakji to enhance certain properties.

 Ddakji featuring characters of the media franchise Dinosaur King.

 In South Korea, ready-made ddakji are also sometimes sold.
 From the 1970s to 1990s, round ddakji with cartoon characters printed on them were popular.
 Some ddakji are made of plastic or metal, and thus cannot be easily created by players themselves.
 Players can agree to give away ddakji if they lose a game played with it; if such ddakji were purchased, this added a financial dimension to losing the game, and added suspense.